These green beans with bacon are wonderfully rich and decadent. The crispy bacon pieces add tons of flavor!

 Notes

 - It's easier to dice the bacon if it’s partially frozen.
-I like to place the package in the freezer for around 30 minutes.
+I place the package in the freezer for around 30 minutes.
 Then, I use a freshly sharpened knife to cut the bacon.

 - Another trick for quickly chopping bacon is to use sharp kitchen shears instead of a knife.

-- For the best results, I urge you to use fresh green beans in this recipe, not frozen or canned.Â
+- For the best results, use fresh green beans, not frozen or canned.

 - You can use packaged bacon bits and cook the green beans in 2 tablespoons of butter.